Marc-Berg/node-red-contrib-iobroker/README.md

 ## Object Management

 The `iobgetobject` node provides access to ioBroker object definitions, which contain the structural and configuration information for all ioBroker entities.
 Object definitions include essential metadata such as object type classification (state, channel, device, adapter), common properties including names and roles, adapter-specific native configurations, and access control settings.

+The `iobout` node can automatically create missing objects when the **Auto-Create Objects** feature is enabled.
+This allows Node-RED flows to dynamically create new ioBroker states without manual configuration in the ioBroker admin interface.

+### Object Auto-Creation Process

+1. **Check Existence:** The node first checks if the target object already exists
+2. **Create if Missing:** If the object doesn't exist and auto-create is enabled:
+   - Creates a complete ioBroker object definition
+   - Sets appropriate metadata (name, role, type, read/write permissions)
+   - Applies configured or detected properties (unit, min/max values, etc.)
+3. **Set Value:** Proceeds to set the state value as normal

+### Object Configuration Methods

+- **Static Configuration:** Set object properties directly in the node configuration
+- **Dynamic Configuration:** Override properties via message properties (`msg.stateName`, `msg.stateRole`, etc.)
+- **Auto-Detection:** Automatically detect data types from payload values
+- **Intelligent Defaults:** Use sensible defaults for missing properties

 ## Connection Management